-One of the largest problems with influencer marketing these days is targeting the right audience.
+One of the largest problems with influencer marketing: targeting the right audience

 Here's a scenario.
 Let's say you need to reach a foodie audience in New York City.
 To do this, you pick an influencer who is a foodie and he or she lives in New York City.
 Done - right?

 Well... no. This approach is actually a big mistake on many levels, but here's the main one.
 If we break down the influencer's audience, our local NYC influencer has about 20% of their following located in NYC.
 That's a pretty remarkable number, and rare to find (although we have seen influencers as high as 25, maybe even 30%).
 But because only 20% of their audience is in NYC, that's 80% of the audience that's waste to your campaign.
 So how do you make the most of your campaign and reach that target audience?

 To start, you need to identify the highest performing content in the campaign and then boost it to your exact target audience.
 Using our NYC example from before, you should be using that initial organic reach from the local influencer as a focus group and then boosting their top-performing content to people who live in New York City or the New York City metro area and are interested in food (or healthy living, active lifestyle, etc., whatever those criteria are) to make sure there's zero waste of the best content getting to the best people.